Bridges User Guide

 XSEDE users can use their XSEDE usernames and passwords in the XSEDE User Portal Single Sign On Login Hub (SSO Hub) to access bridges.psc.xsede.org or bridges.psc.edu.

-You can use DUO MFA in the SSO Hub if you choose.
+You must use DUO Multi-Factor Authentication in the SSO Hub.

 Change your default shell

 change_shell command allows you to change your default shell.
 This command is only available on the login nodes.